Skip to main content

 As QUEST participant you are not enrolled as a student at CODE and therefore participating in our program is not sufficient to be eligible for a working student position.

 In the past, however, some participants were enrolled at other universities at the same time that they were learning with us.
-If this is the case for you, then you are eligible to be a working student.
+If this is the case for you, then you are eligible to apply for working student positions.

 Can you pay my rent?